BestTimesToVisit.com Logo

 packing

 Pack layers, as Gdańsk weather can be unpredictable, even in summer.
-A waterproof and windproof jacket is essential, especially if you plan to walk along the waterfront or visit the beaches in Sopot.
-Comfortable walking shoes are a must, as you'll be doing a lot of exploring on foot through the charming cobblestone streets.
+A waterproof jacket and comfortable walking shoes are essential, especially if you plan to explore the cobblestone streets of the Old Town or walk along the waterfront.

 safety

-Gdańsk is generally a very safe city, but like any urban area, be aware of your surroundings, especially in crowded tourist spots like Długi Targ (Long Market).
-Keep an eye on your belongings to avoid pickpocketing, particularly on trams or buses during peak hours.
-Stick to well-lit areas at night.
+Gdańsk is generally a very safe city, but like any tourist destination, be aware of your surroundings, especially in crowded areas like Długi Targ (Long Market).
+Keep an eye on your belongings to avoid pickpocketing, particularly around popular attractions.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.